vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v2/defence/military/Adaption_-_technology_and_tactics.md

 ## Horse
 Horse cavalry grants great military advantages - see [horse page](/notes/history/military/horse/military-advantage/) for details.

 India simply didn't have any answer to grand cavalry forces.
 Battle of Agincourt was fought in a place where archers held advantage due to topography.
 English were helped by topography in most places.
-Indian northern plains had rarely such topographical advantages.
-Which is why Rajputana n hill states survived better while the plains lost.
+Indian northern plains and Bengal had rarely such topographical advantages.
+Which is why Rajputana hill states, Orissa and Assam (with mountains and low water table + vegetation) survived better while the plains lost.
+Orissa finally was lost due to being weakened by Vijayanagara wars.

+{{< figure src="../images/india-water-rables-map.png" title="" class="thumbnail">}}

 ### Differential